 3. When you identify the crux sequence or sequences, spend plenty of time sussing out the best moves to surmount the difficulty.
 Be careful in accepting other folk’s beta as the “best way” to do the crux.
 Resolve to test out a couple different sequences of your own creation—there’s nothing wrong with climbing up, “taking” or falling, lowering and doing it all over again a bunch of times.
 Widen your view and search for creative solutions: look for sidepulls, underclings, hand matches, hidden footholds, heel hooks, and unchalked intermediate holds.
 It’s discovering a new handhold, body position, or foot finesse that often makes an impossible-feeling move possible!

 4. Really dial in the crux sequence to the point that it seems almost automatic.
 As a rule, you should be able to climb the crux chunk two or three times (out of a hang) without falling before considering it to be redpoint ready.
 A powerful learning strategy is to identify proprioceptive cues that will guide you through the hardest moves.
 During your practice runs, focus on the sensations (proprioception from your arms, legs, and torso) of doing the move successfully, and compare these bodily feelings with those of your failed attempts.
 Noting the physical sensations of doing a move or sequence correctly is a powerful resource to tap when you hit this crux section on your redpoint run.

 5. After working through the entire route, including climbing the crux chunk three times, take a thirty- to sixty-minute rest before going for the redpoint.
-Research shows that consuming a sports drink and engaging in active recovery hastens recovery, so take a mental break from the climb by going for a short walk and sipping a beverage along the way.
+Research shows that engaging in light active recovery hastens recovery, so take a mental break from the climb by going for a short walk and sipping a beverage along the way.
 After ten to twenty minutes of strolling around, return to the base of the route and engage in some visualization to help preprogram a successful ascent.